LAWRENCE OLD-FASHIONED CHRISTMAS PARADE

 As news of this event spread, the number of entries increased each year and the crowds who came to watch grew dramatically, along with the expenses involved to support it.
 Fortunately, several local business people “grabbed the reins” and recruited other businesses to sponsor an entry and display a banner which allowed the parade to continue.

 When the Eldridge Hotel was sold in 2004, another business stepped in and took the reins.
 Recognizing the reputation of this parade and the value to the city of Lawrence, CornerBank became the new corporate sponsor and the parade was renamed “The Lawrence Old Fashioned Christmas Parade.”
-With entries traveling from as far away as Texas, Minnesota and North Dakota, the parade had acquired national recognition and demanded a tremendous amount of resources to support.
+With entries traveling from as far away as Texas, Minnesota North Dakota, and Arizona, the parade had acquired national recognition and demanded a tremendous amount of resources to support.
 CornerBank generously provided these and the tradition continued.
 When the only thing certain is change, the sale of CornerBank in 2009 required new leadership for the parade and several local businesses and volunteers stepped up to the challenge.
 Formed in 2007 by CornerBank, The Lawrence Old Fashioned Christmas Parade, LLC, is now under the direction of Kennedy Glass, Inc. and Bradley Farms as general managers.
 Other members are the Chamber of Commerce of Lawrence, KS, Downtown Lawrence, Eldridge Hotel Partners, LLC, Dunn’s Landing and Bob Schumm.

 With funding a major concern, fate stepped in and provided the perfect partner for The Lawrence Christmas Parade.
 The Lawrence branch of Wells Fargo Advisors, a subsidiary of Wells Fargo & Company founded in 1852, became the new corporate sponsor in 2009.
 A better company to join in a celebration of our heritage could not have been found and the official Wells Fargo Stagecoach traveled down Massachusetts St. for 4 consecutive parades.
 When a new direction caused Wells Fargo Advisors to step down, an anonymous donor through the Lawrence Arts Center stepped up and took the reins to keep this tradition going.
 Along with the City of Lawrence, numerous local businesses and individuals and hundreds of volunteer hours from countless individuals, the Lawrence Old Fashioned Christmas Parade lives on!